modmore/docs/en/01_Commerce/v1/Taxes.md

 Prices including taxes are most commonly used in business-to-consumer shops.

 **Note:** changing the `tax_calculation` setting will only affect new orders.
 Existing orders remain unchanged.
-If you're in the cart/checkout process and want to see the result of changing the setting, you can append `_commerce_recalculate=1` to force a recalculation.
+If you're in the cart/checkout process and want to see the result of changing the setting, you can append `_commerce_recalculate=1` to the url to force a recalculation.
 It is possible to get caching issues in this scenario, so manually removing the contents of `core/cache/commerce/` can be necessary.